janis-commerce/export/README.md

 * `JANIS_SERVICE_NAME`, Service Name
 * `JANIS_ENV`, Environment

-In order to use S3 Bucket
+In order to use S3 Bucket.

+:bulb: Do not forget to add the [Enviroment Variables from lambda package](https://www.npmjs.com/package/@janiscommerce/lambda).

 ### Models